-Join us for a one-day symposium exploring how visual representation shapes, communicates, and transforms the way we understand and design landscapes.
-From traditional drawing and printed media to digital modelling, virtual worlds, and generative AI, visual tools are central to interpreting spatial, cultural, and environmental change.
-This symposium brings together leading scholars, design practitioners, and researchers to share insights, debate emerging practices, and reflect on the evolving role of representation in landscape work.
+Join us for a one-day symposium exploring how visual representation shapes the way we understand and design landscapes.
+From traditional drawing and print to digital modelling, virtual worlds and generative AI, visual tools are transforming how we interpret spatial, cultural, and environmental change.

 • Regenerative Tourism